-Art Nouveau indeed made extensive use of terracotta ceramics, glass paste, fine earthenware or enameled sandstone.
+Art Nouveau indeed made extensive use of terracotta ceramics, glass paste, fine earthenware or enamelled sandstone.

 Ceramics had a decorative and utilitarian purpose, as they also served as villas’ names and shop signs.

-Intricate patterns in bricks and tiles of varied colors were used in order to create unique facades and roofs.
+Intricate patterns in bricks and tiles of varied colours were used in order to create unique facades and roofs.